General

 The recipes featured on this site are largely developed in the Sweet New Roots kitchen.
 On occasion, we share recipes gifted by the people and businesses featured.
 Though rare, recipes adapted from cookbooks or websites are attributed to the original author and prominently attributed.

-While I do not provide nutrition cards for Sweet New Roots recipes, our Plant-Based Recipes page is organized by categories that include some special dietary guidelines, such as Gluten Free or Refined Sugar Free recipes.
+While I do not provide nutrition cards for Sweet New Roots recipes, the recipe index page is organized by categories that include some special dietary guidelines, such as Refined Sugar Free recipes.

 If you’re looking for nutrition and calorie counts, there are many fantastic online nutrition calculators and smartphone apps available for free.